OJB-Quantum/QC-Hardware-How-To/README.md

 <img width="3345" height="2074" alt="image" src="https://github.com/user-attachments/assets/263bac62-dcca-4f3d-8258-b9672ceea9ad" />

-> This figure highlights the digital and analog components of qubit and control.
+> This figure highlights the digital and analog components of qubit control and readout.
 It is important to note that proper manipulation of physical qubits involves analog carrier waves that can be encoded with programmable waveforms with low noise and phase control.

 Borrowed from: Guo et al., *Cryogenic CMOS RF Circuits: A Promising Approach for Large-Scale Quantum Computing*, IEEE TSCII, 71, 3 (2024)
 <https://doi.org/10.1109/TCSII.2023.3333540>